 - The Vendor must provide a detailed invoice to the customer.
 These must be written in a clear language and include all applicable VAT rates. - All invoices must be submitted with an invoice number, date, customer name, customer site address (this must be the address where the work has been carried out and must include the postcode). - Invoices must detail the product descriptions, quantities and unit costs.
-These should match the detail provided on the energy audit. - No Invoices should be generated from quotes without amending date and title. - No pro-forma invoices to be submitted. - Invoices must not be generated or paid prior to the customer receiving a Grant Offer Letter from Power NI.
+These should match the detail provided on the energy audit.
+Any project changes need to be notified to Power NI and approved before the invoice is issued. - No Invoices should be generated from quotes without amending date and title. - No pro-forma invoices to be submitted. - Invoices MUST NOT be generated or paid prior to the customer receiving a Grant Offer Letter from Power NI.